ProBackend

 The Velocity Paradox: Securing Conversational Code in the Era of Vibe Coding

 Then came Agile and DevOps.
 We shrank feedback loops from years to weeks, and eventually to hours or minutes.
-Yet, even with continuous integration, the physical keyboard remained a bottleneck.
+Yet even with continuous integration, the physical keyboard remained a bottleneck.
 Humans still had to sit down and manually write syntax, line by line.
 Sure, it was slow.
-But that manual coding process acted as a natural governor.
-It gave developers time to think about structure, edge cases, and basic safety.
+But that manual coding process acted as a natural governor — giving developers time to think about structure, edge cases, and basic safety.

 The speed doesn't stop at generation.
 It has bled directly into where the code runs, creating a trend we might call vibe deploying.
 With tools like Replit Agent and Google Cloud's orchestration, you can deploy a generated application directly into live, production-grade cloud environments like Cloud Run in a single click.
 The DevOps pipeline is flattened.
 You prompt, the model generates, you run and observe it live, and then you refine the prompt based on real feedback.
 It's a hyper-fast, iterative loop.